simokamaawork/Simple-app/README.md

 # Simple app
- an easy application for both android and ios
+ An easy application for both android and ios